ntavelis/mercure-php/README.md

 The above example uses native js code, without any library.
 Please check the [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) documentation for more information.

+Optionally we can specify a specific type for our topic and listen only for that type in our frontend, more info [here](docs/EventTypes.md)
 ## Private messages
 Unlike public messages, private messages are not meant to be consumed from everybody.
 Private messages are messages that are meant to be consumed from a specific list of targets.
 For example you can publish messages for a specific user, or a list of users.
 Another example would be to publish messages for the admin role, so every user that is admin would receive them on the client and act upon them.